cmextension/cmlivedeal-customer-android-docs/index.rst

 Customer Android mobile application for CM Live Deal gives customers ability to browser for deals right on their mobile devices, capture coupons and redeem coupons at merchants.

+This documentation is for version 0.0.1 of CM Live Deal Customer application for Android.

 Contents:

 .. toctree::